Beta-glucogallin O-galloyltransferase

-Hence, this enzyme has one substrate, 1-O-galloyl-beta-D-glucose, and two products, D-glucose and 1-O,6-O-digalloyl-beta-D-glucose.
+The enzyme has one substrate, glucogallin.
+Two units of this are converted to one of 1,6-digalloylglucose and one of D-glucose.
+The product 1,6-digalloylglucose can react with another unit of glucogallin to give 1,2,6-trigalloylglucose.

-This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
+This enzyme, characterised from oak leaves, belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is 1-O-galloyl-beta-D-glucose:1-O-galloyl-beta-D-glucose O-galloyltransferase.